We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Therefore, people on a sodium-restricted diet may need to watch their intake.

-Summary Pea protein powder is generally well tolerated with few side effects.
+Pea protein powder is generally well tolerated.
 However, it can contain a relatively high amount of sodium.

 Pea protein powder is an easy way to boost your protein intake.